hove-io/navitia/documentation/rfc/frequency_vehicle_journey.md

 Frequencies vehicle journeys are a special case of vehicle journeys as they operate multiple time per day contrary to discrete vehicle journeys that operate only one time per day.
-They are used to define a template of a journey that will start it's mission at a defined interval during a specified time range.
+They are used to define a journey template that will start its mission at a defined interval for a specified time range.
-By example a journey that serve A, B and C, with a new VJ starting from A every five minutes between 06h00 and 21h00.
+By example a journey that serves A, B and C, with a new VJ starting from A every five minutes between 06h00 and 21h00.

 They are quite an exception as we know very few agencies that model their networks with frequencies, but we use